 Your new DNS settings will begin to propagate as soon as you save your changes.
 Each ISP updates at a different rate, usually taking 24 - 72 hours to complete worldwide.
 During this time, your emails will be down, and your web traffic will be directed to either the old or new host, depending on the visitor's ISP.

-- Log into your Bluehost control panel.
+- Log in to your Bluehost Account Manager.

 - Click the Domains tab from the side navigation menu to the left.

 - Click Start Transfer In from the sub-menu that appears.

 - Enter the domain name you want to transfer (without the www), then click the Submit button.

 - Process the payment.
 This initiates the transfer.

 - When you return to your Account Manager, you will be able to enter the verification (EPP) code to continue.

 - Update your nameservers, set your renewal preference, and choose if you would like to add Domain Privacy.